-Ruth Bader Ginsburg had been an Associate Justice of the U.S. Supreme Court since 1993.
+* Associate Justice of the United States Supreme Court

-Ginsburg was born in Brooklyn, New York in 1933.
-After graduating from Cornell University, she attended law school, first at Harvard (1956-1958) and then at Columbia, where she received her law degree in 1959.
+Ruth Bader Ginsburg was born in Brooklyn, New York, March 15, 1933.
+After graduating from Cornell University, she attended law school, first at Harvard (1956-1958) and then at Columbia Law School, where she received her LL.B. in 1959.

 During her time as a professor and ACLU counsel, Ginsburg worked to advance various feminist causes.
-She helped write the ACLU brief in Reed v.
-Reed (1971), where the Supreme Court struck down an Idaho law that preferred men to women as executors of estates.
+In 1971 she helped write the ACLU brief in Reed v.
+Reed, where the Supreme Court struck down an Idaho law that preferred men to women as executors of estates.

 Ginsburg’s most famous case promoting gender equity was Weinberger v.
 Wiesenfeld (1975), in which she represented a male plaintiff to demonstrate a particular law’s disparate impact.
 Her client was a young widower, Stephen Wiesenfeld, whose wife had been the couple’s principal breadwinner.
 After his wife’s death, Mr. Wiesenfeld received Social Security survivor benefits lower than those a woman would have received.
 The Court ultimately ruled that “[b]y providing dissimilar treatment for men and women who are … similarly situated, the challenged section violates the [Due Process] Clause.”